-NapaSan has consistently met or come close to its goal of 10% annually.
-The 2013, 2015 and 2016 drops in assessments were due to fewer people than usual (injuries and position vacancies) able to complete this task.
+NapaSan has consistently met or come close to its goal of 10% annually from 2011-2017.
+The 2013, 2015 and 2016 drops in assessments were due to lower staffing levels in the Collections Department than usual (injuries and position vacancies) able to complete this task.
 In 2015, there was also additional effort put toward system repairs (lateral and manhole repairs and replacements) in specific areas to keep ahead of the City's road paving schedule, which pulled staff away from this activity.